banjocat/calorie-find/README.md

 * circle.yml for test and pushing to
 * Read ASCII data file into database for calorie data
 * 1 API endpoint to send list of data
+* User can put in multiple measurement types

 ### Extra credit
 * If multiple matches or mispelling send multiple options in JSON
 * UPC support

 ### Tech used
+* django
+* postgresql